SDGforskning/sdg-strings/SDG10_query_action_WoS.md

 >
 > 10.6.1 Proportion of members and voting rights of developing countries in international organizations

-This target is interpreted to cover research about
+This target is interpreted to cover research about enhancing the decision-making powers of developing countries in international economic institutions, as well as developing institutions that function in a more accountable manner.

 ```py
 TS=